Remember the old days when your mum’s biggest skincare dilemma was whether to by Ponds or Oil of Ulan moisturiser?

 Serums are lightweight, intensive skin care products formulated to penetrate deeply, allowing their active ingredients to combat free radical damage, skin pigmentation, ageing, acne and scarring by delivering nutrients and vitamins right into the skin cells.
 Serums providing antioxidants, peptides, hyaluronic acid and Vitamin C can have dramatic and swift effects on the ageing signs like wrinkles and sun damage.
 They also encourage healthy exfoliation, which brings new and healthy skin to the surface giving that plump, dewy look.

 Serums are designed to repair the skin at a cellular level and act on a wide range of skin health factors at the same time.
 If you have aged, damaged, scarred or sun damaged skin, a serum is your best choice to reduce the visible impacts on your skin.
 Serums act to improve skin firmness, smoothness and luminosity while reducing fine lines and wrinkles.

 So… do you need a serum or a moisturiser?
-Or both?

 This is where layering comes into effect – while an antioxidant serum works to repair skin cells and combat free radicals, a moisturiser acts to prevent the evaporation of moisture and provides a physical barrier to protect the skin from environmental irritants and makeup particles.

 Using a facial serum will increase the effectiveness of your skincare regime.
 If you are 30 or older, using a serum will make a big difference to the appearance of your skin.

 How do you apply your serum and moisturiser?